pulpdood/trafficlights/README.md

 Make sure you have node installed.
 Clone or download the package, then on the command line while in the directory run ```npm install```.

 ## Running the application
 To run the application bare bones just to see it working on the command line, simply run the command ```node run```.
-The application defaults to 5 minutes before changing directions, with a 30 second wait on yellow light before fully changing.

-## Running the server
+## Running the interactive web application
-To run the server, run ```node server``` on the command line.
+To run the web app, run ```node server``` on the command line.
 If all works well, you can access the application at ```http://localhost:3000``` and there are instructions on how to run the application on the page itself.
-Essentially, you can choose X and Y seconds and see a visualisation of what's going on in the backend.

 ## Testing